Did You Know? There’s More to Mount Desert Island Than Acadia National Park

 Another Bass Harbor dock destination is the island of Frenchboro.
 The Frenchboro Preserve has nearly 14 miles of trails to explore, with scenic views, challenging scrambles, and a rocky coastline.
 Notice the larger Eastern Beach on the northeast end of the island and the series of Big, Middle, and Little Beach on the southwest corner.

 That’s STILL not remote enough for you?
-Ok, how about the Great Duck Island House, which is a smaller island off the coast of Frenchboro but still has a Frenchboro address?
-You’ll have the run of the island as the only tenants with nothing but the birds (and a few researchers or tours) of the Nature Conservancy nearby.
+Ok, how about the Great Duck Island, which is a smaller island off the coast of Frenchboro but still has a Frenchboro address?
+You’ll have the run of the island with nothing but the birds (and a few researchers or tours) and other wildlife and nature to keep you company.

 The Cranberry Isles